platformsh/platformsh-docs/docs/src/add-services/postgresql.md

                     legacy: rw
 ```

 This example creates a single PostgreSQL service named `dbpostgres`.
-The server will have two databases, `main` and `legacy` with three endpoints created.
+The server has two databases, `main` and `legacy` with three endpoints created.

 * `admin`: has full access to both databases.
 * `reporter`: has `SELECT` query access to the `main` database, but no access to `legacy`.
 * `importer`: has `SELECT`/`INSERT`/`UPDATE`/`DELETE` access (but not DDL access) to the `legacy` database.
 It doesn't have access to `main`.

 If a given endpoint has access to multiple databases you should also specify which is listed by default in the relationships array.
 If one isn't specified, the `path` property of the relationship is `null`.
-While that may be acceptable for an application that knows the name of the database it's connecting to, automated tools like the Platform.sh CLI will not be able to access the database on that relationship.
+While that may be acceptable for an application that knows the name of the database it's connecting to, automated tools like the Platform.sh CLI can't access the database on that relationship.
 For that reason, defining the `default_database` property is always recommended.

 Once these endpoints are defined, you need to expose them to your application as a relationship.
 Continuing with the above example, your `relationships` in `.platform.app.yaml` might look like: